How much do you charge?

 This is the one editing service that can start before pen ever hits paper.
 If you have an idea for a book, but are unsure of how to structure it, I can help you determine your concept, identify a thesis, and organize your content.

-The most familiar kind of editing, copyediting identifies and corrects issues of grammar and mechanics.
+The most familiar kind of editing, copyediting (sometimes referred to as proofreading) identifies and corrects issues of grammar and mechanics.
 Copyeding is subdivided into three levels, light, medium, and full, with documents containing very few errors taking a light copyedit and documents that require more attention taking a full.

 Unsure of what service you require?
-Drop me a line and I’ll do my best to make a recommendation.
+Drop me a line and I’ll be happy to make a recommendation.